fasrc/puppet-slurm_stats/README.md

 ## How it works
 This module has two classes.
 The first `data` is for the host where you intend to pull and store the data from Slurm.
 This class sets up a cronjob that runs a script which pulls the data from Slurm and then stores it to a location that is available on the network.

 The second is `login` which is for hosts where a user will login.
 It sets up a cronjob to copy the data from the network location to a local location on the node `/usr/local/share/slurm_stats`.
 It then lays down a script at `/etc/profile.d/zzz-slurm_stats.sh` which handles the printing of the data when the user logs in.
-Since the profile script only looks at the local node for the data, it will not block or delay logins even is slurm is busy or down.
+Since the profile script only looks at the local node for the data, it will not block or delay logins even if slurm is busy or down.

 ## The statistics
 ```